Deterministic evolution of gauge fields through a singularity: Solving the diffeomorphism constraints

 and all the other Dirac brackets are zero.

-We started with a system described by eighteen (not all physical) degrees of freedom: six components of the symmetric three-dimensional metric $q_{ab}$, six components of metric momenta $p^{ab}$, three components of the electromagnetic potential $A_a$, and three of the electromagnetic momenta $E_a$ (the electric field).
-After the diffeomorphism gauge-fixing, we fixed six degrees of freedom: the three off-diagonal components of the metric $q_{12}$, $q_{23}$, $q_{13}$ (which are set to zero), and the three off-diagonal components of the metric momenta $p^{12}$, $p^{23}$, $p^{13}$ (which are now functions of all the other variables).
-Therefore, we end up with twelve degrees of freedom.
-Of these, ten are truly physical, in the sense that they are the minimum number of independent variables necessary to uniquely determine a solution.
-The remaining two are constrained by the Hamiltonian constraint (first equation in \eqref{constraints}) and its gauge-fixing (\textit{i.e.}, the fact that we can freely choose initial conditions among the different points of the solution curve without changing the solution itself).
+We began with a system described by 20 degrees of freedom (although not all of them are physical): six components of the symmetric three-dimensional metric $q_{ab}$, six components of metric momenta $p^{ab}$, three components of the electromagnetic potential $A_a$, three of the electromagnetic momenta $E_a$ (representing the electric field), one component of the scalar field $q_0$, and one of the scalar momentum $p^0$.
+After applying the diffeomorphism gauge fixing, we constrain six degrees of freedom.
+Specifically, we set to zero the three off-diagonal components of the metric, $q_{12}$, $q_{23}$, $q_{13}$, and transform the three off-diagonal components of the metric momenta, $p^{12}$, $p^{23}$, $p^{13}$, into functions of all the other variables.
+As a result, we were left with 14 degrees of freedom.
+Among these, 12 are genuinely physical, meaning they are the minimum number of independent variables required to uniquely determine a solution.
+The remaining two degrees of freedom are subject to constraints imposed by the Hamiltonian constraint (the first equation in \eqref{constraints}) and its gauge-fixing condition, which allows us to freely choose initial conditions along the solution curve without altering the solution itself.

-The equations of motion generated by the Dirac bracket are the canonical equations of motion obtained from the on-shell Hamiltonian:
+The equations of motion generated by the Dirac bracket are the canonical equations of motion obtained from the on-shell Hamiltonian